linux-integrity/ima-doc/policy-syntax.rst

 and ``>`` operators are supported.

 Different from uid, this can match a file independent of who is executing it.
-If could be used to detect an attack in a system library when a non-root user executes it.
+If could be used to detect an attack on a system library when a non-root user executes it.

 fgroup=id